pepperize/cdk-organizations/API.md

 - *Implements:* [`@pepperize/cdk-organizations.IAccount`](#@pepperize/cdk-organizations.IAccount), [`@pepperize/cdk-organizations.IPolicyAttachmentTarget`](#@pepperize/cdk-organizations.IPolicyAttachmentTarget)

-Creates an AWS account that is automatically a member of the organization whose credentials made the request.AWS  Organizations automatically copies the information from the management account to the new member account.
+Creates an AWS account that is automatically a member of the organization whose credentials made the request.

+AWS Organizations automatically copies the information from the management account to the new member account

 #### Initializers <a name="@pepperize/cdk-organizations.AccountBase.Initializer" id="pepperizecdkorganizationsaccountbaseinitializer"></a>